LydiaFrance/LydiaFrance/_projects/morphing-wings/page2.md

             Your browser does not support the video tag.
         </video>
         <div class="caption">
-            Point cloud visualization of feather marker positions from hundreds of flights.
+            Point cloud visualisation of feather marker positions from hundreds of flights.
         </div>
     </div>
     <div class="col-md-6 d-flex flex-column justify-content-center">